fatgigi/Recreational-events-Recommendation-Web/README.md

 ### MySql

-#### TASKS
-- [ ] User sees an app icon on the home screen and a styled launch screen.
-- [ ] User can view and scroll through a list of movies now playing in theaters.
-- [ ] User can view the movie poster image for each movie.

-#### FINISHED
 The MySQL database has 4 tables.
 - [✓] The first table is the item with 7 properties, including the item's id, name, rating, address, image_url, url and distance from the user's geolocations.
 - [✓] The second table is the categories, this table has a foreign key linked to the item, as categories is also a property for the item.